weinliu/verification-tests/frontend/tests/netobserv/Readme.md

 - [netflow_cluster_admin_group.cy.ts](netflow_cluster_admin_group.cy.ts) can be a flaky test because when user is added to group and when cluster-admin role is added to the group it takes longer indeterministic amount of time for user to have admin privileges.
 - [netflow_export.cy.ts](netflow_export.cy.ts) `should validate exporting table view step` can be flaky because loki query could take longer and file download doesn't start until loki query finishes.
 - [dns_dashboards.cy.ts](dns_dashboards.cy.ts) `Validate DNS over TCP and UDP` step can be flaky because DstNamespace filter can sometimes reload the page causing the filter to be not applied properly.
-- [workloads.cy.ts](workloads.cy.ts) can be a flaky test because the page may take a long time to load due to long loki queries.
 - [flowRTT.cy.ts](flowRTT.cy.ts) `Verify flowRTT panels` can be flaky because deffault flowRTT panels may not be rendered the first time overview page is visited by the tests

 ## Topology tests API data